navikt/tokenx-middleware/README.md

 `target-audience` identifies the intended audience for the resulting token, i.e. the target app you request a token for.
 This value shall be the `client_id` of the target app using the naming scheme `<cluster>:<namespace>:<appname>` e.g. `prod-gcp:namespace1:app1`.

 ## Prerequisites
-- You have a ID-Porten subject token in the `authorization` header of the request.
-You can use [Wonderwall](https://doc.nais.io/appendix/wonderwall/?h=wonderwall) to achieve this.
-- The environment variables `IDPORTEN_WELL_KNOWN_URL` and `IDPORTEN_CLIENT_ID` are avaliable at runtime.
-This happens automatically if you [enable idporten](https://doc.nais.io/security/auth/idporten/?h=idporten#runtime-variables-credentials) in your NAIS app.
-- The envirinment variables `TOKEN_X_CLIENT_ID`, `TOKEN_X_PRIVATE_JWK` and `TOKEN_X_WELL_KNOWN_URL` are avaliable at runtime.
-[Enable TokenX](https://doc.nais.io/security/auth/tokenx/?h=tokenx) for these to be set automatically.

-In short, you need the following spec in your NAIS manifest:
+TLDR; you need the following spec in your NAIS manifest:
 ```
 spec:
   tokenx: